tom-seddon/beeblink/docs/tech.md

 request.
 (This should be different for every Beeb connecting.)

 The request body must be `application/binary`, a sequence of bytes: the 1-byte message type (bit 7 ignored), and the N-byte payload.
-The payload size is currently deduced from the HTTP content size, and isn't included in the data; the current assumption is that whatever is sitting between the BBC and the server will convert between this format and the logical message format.

 To handle BREAK, forcibly close the open TCP connection, if there is one.